-E-Security and/or e-safety issue (risk assess these plus others identified Threat (What could happen) Impact [See definition above] High: Score 3 Medium: Score 2 Low: Score 1 3 Vulnerability (What is it you do - or not do - that could lead to the threat materialising) Likelihood High(3): next 6 month Medium(2): next 2 yrs Low(1): unlikely in next 2 years Total Score (Impact x Likelihood; out of 9) Action Plan (Either risk accepted OR actions to be taken to reduce risk) Password misuse or poorly managed Staff data seen by children or other staff 1 Staff sharing passwords or using predictable passwords No previous complaints/occurrence s 2 2 Risk accepted with the proviso that agreed rules are followed: Secure passwords Termly change of password Previous passwords not accepted No sharing of passwords Leavers' access promptly removed Virus and malicious software installs Data/systems corrupted - loss of curriculum or admin capability 2 Virus/malicious software introduced via email/mobile storage devices No previous occurrence 2 4 Risk accepted with current safeguards: Anti-virus precautions Regular virus updates LA filtering Inadequate pupil training in e- security and e- safety Children not aware of simple rules for their safety - unprepared for possible danger - possibly at risk when using Internet technologies out of school 3 Scheme of work for e- safety ensures children fully aware of simple rules for their safety.
+E-Security and/or e-safety issue (risk assess these plus others identified Threat (What could happen) Impact [See definitions above] High: Score 3 Medium: Score 2 Low: Score 1 Vulnerability (What is it you do - or not do - that could lead to the threat materialising) Likelihood High(3): next 6 month Medium(2): next 2 yrs Low(1): unlikely in next 2 years Total Score (Impact x Likelihood; out of 9) Action Plan (Either risk accepted OR actions to be taken to reduce risk) Password misuse or poorly managed Staff data seen by children or other staff 1 Staff sharing passwords or using predictable passwords No previous complaints/occurrenc es 2 2 Risk accepted with the proviso that agreed rules are followed: Secure passwords Termly change of password Previous passwords not accepted No sharing of passwords Leavers' access promptly removed Virus and malicious software installs Data/systems corrupted - loss of curriculum or admin capability 2 Virus/malicious software introduced via email/mobile storage devices No previous occurrence 2 4 Risk accepted with current safeguards: Anti-virus precautions Regular virus updates LA filtering Inadequate pupil training in e-security and e-safety Children not aware of simple rules for their safety - unprepared for possible danger - possibly at risk when using Internet technologies out of school 3 Scheme of work for e-safety ensures children fully aware of simple rules for their safety.
 No known occurrence of children putting themselves at risk 1 3 Risk accepted with current safeguards: Children taught e-safety rules e-safety rules highly visible in ICT suite assemblies promote children's safety.

-E-Safeguarding Procedures: March 2018
+E-Safeguarding Procedures:

-Procedure In Place Partially in place Not in place Don't know Actions for consideration Roles and Responsibilities: SIRO appointed, IAOs identified and listed, technician responsibilities specified, Data Protection Officer appointed √ • 1.
-Risk Assessment: Procedures established, assessments and remedial action plans documented ✓ 2.
-Information Classification: Table created and system for classification labelling established √ 3.
-Access Controls: Systems access records (who has access to what) and Network security measures established and implemented √ 4.
+Procedure In Place Partially in place Not place in Don't know Actions for consideration Roles and Responsibilities: SIRO appointed, IAOs identified and listed, technician responsibilities specified, Data Protection Officer appointed ~ 1.
+Risk Assessment: Procedures established, assessments and remedial action plans documented V 2.
+Information Classification: Table created and system for classification labelling established v 3.
+Access Controls: Systems access records (who has access to what) and Network security measures established and implemented v 4.
 Use of ICT Systems: AUP 'owned' by everyone.
-On-going education & training programme for everyone √ 5.
-Password Security: Minimum requirements in place √ 6.
-Incident Reporting: Procedure in use and monitored with action taken as necessary √ 7.
-Starters and Leavers: Procedures established and active for both staff and pupil records √ 8.
-Remote Access: Minimum requirements in place √ 9.
-Technical Security: Minimum requirements in place √ 10.
-Other: GDPR compliance V Encrypted memory sticks for all staff members to be purchased.
-Data audit to identify location of all Protected Personal Information underway.
+On-going education & training programme for everyone ~ 5.
+Password Security: Minimum requirements in place ~ 6.
+Incident Reporting: Procedure in use and monitored with action taken as necessary ~ 7.
+Starters and Leavers: Procedures established and active for both staff and pupil records ~ 8.
+Remote Access: Minimum requirements in place ~ 9.
+Technical Security: Minimum requirements in place ~ 10.
+Other: GDPR compliance \checkmark